 Add in the eggs and cook on medium-low heat until the eggs firm up a bit, but the sauce is still runny.
 Add in the shredded chicken, the apricots and the parsley.
 Mix well, taste for salt, and season with pepper.
 Let the filling cool.

 To assemble, butter the bottom and sides of a 9-inch springform pan.
+Unroll phyllo and cover with plastic wrap, then a slightly damp towel to prevent drying out.
 Layer one sheet of phyllo at a time against the diameter of the pan, and let the top overhang.
 Butter the bottom and side of the sheet, then repeat with five more sheets, so the base and sides of the springform pan are completely topped with phyllo.
 Butter 2 sheets and fold them into the center of the springform pan, then add in the filling.
 Butter 2 more sheets and fold them into the center to cover the filling, then bring over the overhanging phyllo one sheet at a time, buttering the top of each.
 The filling should be completely covered and the top of the phyllo should be buttered all over.

 Bake at 375°F for 30 minutes, or until the top and sides of the pie are golden.
 Let sit for 10 minutes, then remove the sides of the springform pan.